Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-An important conclusion from these results is that different sensors may need different sampling strategies to maintain similar data quality in the prediction phase if energy savings are to be achieved.
-For instance, the performance gap between sampling five uniform samples for T$_{ref}$=30min and five consecutive samples for T$_{ref}$=30min is of 0.02 R$^2$ in the O$_3$ case, 0.05 R$^2$ in the case of the NO$_2$, and 0.08 R$^2$ in the NO case.
+From all this, we can conclude that it is better to take more than one sample N$_s{>}1$ if the sampling period is large ($\mathrm{T_{sen}}{\geq}\,10\,\mathrm{min}$), so that the aggregation is more representative.
+However, in the case of having a lower sampling period, fewer samples are enough to obtain a high R$^2$ since the aggregation at each $\mathrm{T_{ref}}$ will contain enough samples to be representative.
+Moreover, different sensors may need different sampling strategies to maintain similar data quality in the prediction phase if energy savings are to be achieved.
+For instance, the performance gap between sampling five uniform samples for $\mathrm{T}_{\mathrm{sen}}{=}\,30\,\mathrm{min}$ and five consecutive samples for $\mathrm{T}_{\mathrm{sen}}{=}\,30\,\mathrm{min}$ is of 0.02 R$^2$ in the O$_3$ case, 0.05 R$^2$ in the case of the NO$_2$, and 0.08 R$^2$ in the NO case.

-\subsubsection{\textbf{Impact of duty cycle DC: Data Quality}}
+\subsubsection{Impact of Duty Cycle DC: Data Quality}